Ezian/hex-chronicle/README.md

 ## Thanks

 Thanks to <https://github.com/toonvandeputte/hexmaker> which give me the base of the algorithm even if it has been quite modified and upgraded.
 I would'nt have the motivation without this code.

+Thanks to <https://game-icons.net/>, which give me an excellent base for some icons.